-Courses offered by the Training Division fall into two general categories: Traditional and Blended.
-"Traditional" class is all training received is conducted in a classroom setting for all learning sessions.
-"Blended" learning is a format that requires classroom lectures for a portion combined with each individual student completing on-line sessions through a Learning Management System (LMS) such as Navigate 2.
-Currently the Training Division is offering some classes in blended format with more in development.
+Courses offered by the Training Division fall into two general categories: Traditional format and Blended learning.
+Traditional class format is when all coursework and training received is conducted in a classroom setting for all sessions.
+Blended learning format requires classroom attendance for portions of the course while also completing individual on-line sessions through a Learning Management System (LMS) such as Navigate 2.
+Currently, the Training Division is offering several certification courses using the Blended Learning format.